manuflores/bio_tda/README.md

 The creative content in the repo is released under a CC-BY-NC-ND License.

-Created by Manu Flores, Jorge Flores and Andres Ortiz.
+Created by Manu Flores B., Jorge A. Flores and Andres Ortiz.

-This repo is based on the reproducible_research project of Griffin Chure @gchure.
+This repository is based on the reproducible_research project of Griffin Chure @gchure.